SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/user-properties.md

 ### `accesskey=<accessKey>`

-Sets access key used when logging in with access ID and Key.
-Note that, as of Collector v19.182-17, `accesskey` is automatically removed from user.properties following successful installation.
+Sets access key used when logging in with access ID and Key. `accesskey` is automatically removed from user.properties following successful installation.
 (This behavior can be disabled with the `skipAccessKeyRemoval` property, described below.)
 If you configure a collector to be ephemeral, in the event that the collector is de-registered after 12 hours offline, you will need to re-add the `accesskey` to user.properties.
 Cannot be modified after installation.

 ### `category=<category>`